THE REPUBLIC P-47 THUNDERBOLT

 12. The Jug's record against all opposing aircraft is remarkable.
 The ratio of kills to losses was unmistakably a winner.
 Thunderbolt pilots destroyed a total of 11,874 enemy aircraft, over 9,000 trains, and 160,000 vehicles.

-Now one last thing: the P-51 Mustang was a superb fighter.
+Now, one last thing: the P-51 Mustang was a superb fighter.
 I am fully aware of that!
-But, considering that I flew about every kind of mission the Pentagon could dream up, and a few they didn't know about, I will rate that 8 tons of destruction first as long as I live, and no one can change my mind.
-I was there.
+However, considering that I flew about every kind of mission the Pentagon could dream up, and a few they didn't know about, I will rate that eight tons of destruction first as long as I live, and no one can change my mind.
 Simply walk up to one of them and see for yourself.

 The dictionary defines "juggernaut" as: "any large, overpowering, destructive force or object."
 That was the P-47 of World War II.

 Copyright 2000, 2018 by Chuck Hawks and Rip Collins.
 All rights reserved.